Crayon Shin-chan: Fierceness That Invites Storm! Operation Golden Spy: Plot

 Shin-chan meets up with Lemon as the two escape.
 In the truck, Lemon tells Shin-chan that he can finally meet Action Mask.
-The next morning, Lemon, Shin-chan, Lime and Plum (Lemon's father) head towards the secret organization (Herebu located in Herebu kingdom) Lime and Plum work for.
+The next morning, Lemon, Shin-chan, Lime and Plum (Lemon's parents) head towards the secret organization (Herebu located in Herebu kingdom) Lime and Plum work for.
 The organization is led by twin sisters Narao and Yosuru who are delighted at the sight of Megahegaderu 2.
 Shin-chan is then introduced to the Action Mask he talked to in the video which turns out to be a fake version.
 Narao and Yosuru reveal that Action Mask's involvement was just to trick Shin-chan into stealing the Megahegaderu 2.
 Everything that Dr. Hegaderu said was true.
 The only reason they needed him was due to his unique physical resembelence to Dr. Hegaderu, making him a "Spare Key" to enter Dr. Hegaderu's laboratory.
 Shin-chan is then taken away along with the rest of his family into a special chamber where they are fed the Megahegaderu 2.
 It causes them to release a huge amount of gas that gets stored in large tanks.

-Narao and Yosuru reveal their intention of filling the entire world with stench, since they were also once ostracized for releasing gas.
-While the two twins along with Lime and Plum are celebrating, Lemon is devastated and guilt-ridden for betraying Shin-chan like that.
+Narao and Yosuru reveal their intention of filling the entire world with stench, since they were once ostracized for releasing gas.
+While the two twins along with Lime and Plum are celebrating, Lemon becomes devastated and guilt-ridden for betraying Shin-chan like that.
 So that night, she steals the Megahegaderu 2 and frees the Nohara family and tells them to run away.
 Shin-chan however leaves and goes to protect Lemon from her parents' rage while his family operate the vehicle they are sitting in to rescue Shin-chan.

-Shin-chan and Lemon change the settings of the missiles filled with gas so that they will land in the ocean instead of in the countries.
-Shin-chan and Lemon (along with the Megahegaderu 2) evade Herebu forces for as long as they can.
-Along the way, they throw a piece of the Megahegaderu 2 in Narao and Yosuru's mouths as Shin-chan's parents intervene the scene (in the operating vehicle) allowing Shin-chan and Lemon to escape.
-They then eventually decide to eat the remaining Megahegaderu 2, believing it to be the only way to stop Narao and Yosuru's plan.
-Megahegaderu 2 causes their stomachs then swell up to the size of a gigantic balloon before exploding and letting out a gigantic wave of gas that destroys the facility.
-Narao and Yosuru meet a similar fate.
+Shin-chan and Lemon change the settings of the missiles filled with gas so that they will land in the ocean instead of in the countries, and with the Megahegaderu 2 evade Herebu forces for as long as they can.
+Along the way, they eventually decide to eat the Megahegaderu 2 to stop Narao and Yosuru's plan and stuff the rest into Narao and Yosuru's mouths as Shin-chan's parents intervene the scene (in the operating vehicle) allowing Shin-chan and Lemon to escape.
+Shortly after, the Megahegaderu 2 causes Shin-chan and Lemon’s stomachs to swell up to a gigantic size before letting out a gigantic wave of gas that destroys the facility.
+Narao and Yosuru, while accepting their having now lost everything and looking at the positives, meet a similar fate that they embrace together.

-Misae & Hiroshi rescue Shin-chan as Lime & Plum rescue Lemon.
+Misae & Hiroshi rescue Shin-chan and Lime & Plum rescue Lemon.
 While Misae & Hiroshi are overjoyed with Shin-chan's safety, Lime & Plum apologize to Lemon, promising to prioritize her needs above all else's.
-Shin-chan and Lemon bid farewell as Shin-chan and his family return to Kasukabe, Lemon and her family plan to start a new life outside Herebu.
+Shin-chan and Lemon bid farewell as Shin-chan and his family return to Kasukabe, with Lemon and her family planning to start a new life outside Herebu.